OrthodoxWindows/ThemeSwitcherScripts/README.md

 - Many taskbar customization tools
 - Many file explorer customization tools

-To be able to use these scripts, you must have installed in each user profile :
+To be able to use these scripts, you must have followed these steps :

-- ThemeSwitcher (https://winaero.com/winaero-theme-switcher/), in the directory: _%userprofile%\TSS\ThemeSwitcher\ThemeSwitcher.exe_
-- ClassicThemeTray (https://github.com/spitfirex86/ClassicThemeTray), in the directory : _%userprofile%\TSS\Classic\ClassicThemeTray.exe_
-- BasicThemer2 (https://github.com/Ingan121/BasicThemer2), in the directory : _%userprofile%\TSS\Basic\BasicThemer2.exe_

-In addition, you must have completed the first 6 steps of this tutorial: https://github.com/valinet/ExplorerPatcher/discussions/167.

-Finally, you must have created a scheduled task named _BasicTheme_, with the user logon as the trigger, and the command _C:\BasicTheme\BasicThemer2.exe_ as the action.
-The box _Only start the task if the computer is connected to the power source_ must be unchecked, the box _Run with maximum permissions_ must be checked, and the button _Run only if the user is logged on_ must be be selected.
+So here is the way to add multi-user support to ThemeSwitcherScript.
+That is, the ability to simultaneously run, for example, the DWM-styled theme (default theme) on User A, the Basic theme on User B, and the Classic theme on User C.

+Thanks to @anixx for the original idea of the classic theme by scheduled tasks ( winclassic.boards.net/thread/990/windows-classic-theme-on-1903 ).

+1. move basicthemer2.exe to %userprofile%\TSS\basic

+2. move classicthemetray.exe to %userprofile%\TSS\classic

+3. Repeat copying basicthemer2.exe to %userprofile%\TSS\basic and classicthemetray.exe to %userprofile%\TSS\classic for all other user accounts

+4. In the task scheduler, create a scheduled task named basic, with commands in order: %userprofile%\TSS\basic\basicthemer2.exe, C:\Windows\System32\schtasks.exe /run /tn classic2, as a trigger for all users to login, and the BUILTIN\Users group for task execution.
+Check the Run with maximum permissions box case

+5. Create a scheduled task named classic, with the following commands: C:\Windows\System32\schtasks.exe /run /tn Apps, %userprofile%\TSS\classic\classicthemetray.exe / enable, C:\Windows\System32\schtasks.exe /run /tn classic2 as the trigger for all user login, and the BUILTIN\Users group for task execution.
+Check the Run with maximum permissions box case

+6. Create a task named classic2, with the command C:\Windows\System32\cmd.exe /c start userinit.exe, with the group BUILTIN\Users for the execution of the task, and select in the parameters of the task the rule If the task is already running, the following rule applies : Do not start a new instance
+7. Create a task named Apps, with command C:\Windows\System32\cmd.exe /c start C:\Windows\System32\ApplicationFrameHost.exe, with group BUILTIN\Users for task execution
+8. Make sure all tasks are configured to run on any power mode.
+9. Import this registry file ( /!\ WARNING, it is important to save the previous key before modifying /!\ ) :
+Windows Registry Editor Version 5.00 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon]
+"Userinit"=""

+10. Use the scripts contained in ThemeSwitcherScript first release : github.com/OrthodoxWindows/ThemeSwitcherScripts/releases/tag/Release-1.0

+It works on my system, but nothing tells me that it will work on other systems.
+It is therefore important to test it by taking maximum precautions.
+Please let me know if it works or not.
+When I'm sure it works, I could write an automatic installation script.

+For the moment, it is impossible to install ThemeSwitcherScripts on part of the user accounts.
+It must be installed on all visible accounts (invisible accounts do not count).

+WARNING : The _BUILTIN\Users_ group depends on the system language ; for example, on my system, the group is named _BUILTIN\Utilisateurs_.

+To add support for .theme files, you need to copy winaero themeswitcher to _%userprofile%\TSS\themeswitcher\_.
+Choose the version for Windows 8 (and not for Windows 7). https://winaero.com/winaero-theme-switcher/

 Support for custom visual styles:
 Theme Switcher Scripts supports custom visual styles with a system patched with Tools like UXThemePatcher or UXStyle.
 However, Theme SwitcherScript currently does not support SecureUXTheme (https://github.com/namazso/SecureUxTheme/issues/108).

 Multi-user support:
-~~Currently, Theme SwitcherScripts does not support having classic themes across multiple user sessions.
-The problem comes from the unsuitability of the scheduled tasks for a multi-user system.~~ For Basic theme, it's not a big deal, because BasicThemer2 can start after explorer.exe (BasicThemer2 changes windows on the fly), but it's more complicated for Classic theme, because ClassicThemeTray has to start before explorer.exe (otherwise, explorer.exe will not start with the classic theme).
-__It is important to add the files to the user folder with the %userprofile% environment variable, as this allows multi-user support for the basic theme, and soon for the classic theme.__
+__It is important to add the files to the user folder with the %userprofile% environment variable, as this allows multi-user support.__ That is, the ability to simultaneously run, for example, the DWM-styled theme (default theme) on User A, the Basic theme on User B, and the Classic theme on User C.

-__I found a way to add support for multiple user accounts with the classic theme.
-I will post this change soon.__
+For the moment, it is impossible to install ThemeSwitcherScripts on part of the user accounts.
+It must be installed on all visible accounts (invisible accounts do not count).

 FR: